argoproj/argo-workflows/docs/getting-started.md

 Namespaced installs as well as installs with MinIO and/or a database built in [are also available](https://github.com/argoproj/argo/tree/stable/manifests).

+> NOTE: If you are installing argo in a `kind` cluster, you will need to tweak the `install.yaml` file as suggested in this issue: https://github.com/argoproj/argo/issues/2376

 Examples below will assume you've installed argo in the `argo` namespace.
 If you have not, adjust the commands accordingly.